GGG-KILLER/nixpkgs/doc/languages-frameworks/dotnet.section.md

 To package Dotnet applications, you can use `buildDotnetModule`.
 This has similar arguments to `stdenv.mkDerivation`, with the following additions:

 * `projectFile` is used for specifying the dotnet project file, relative to the source root.
 These have `.sln` (entire solution) or `.csproj` (single project) file extensions.
 This can be a list of multiple projects as well.
 When omitted, will attempt to find and build the solution (`.sln`).
 If running into problems, make sure to set it to a file (or a list of files) with the `.csproj` extension - building applications as entire solutions is not fully supported by the .NET CLI.
-* `nugetDeps` takes either a path to a `deps.nix` file, or a derivation.
-The `deps.nix` file can be generated using the script attached to `passthru.fetch-deps`.
-For compatibility, if the argument is a list of derivations, they will be added to `buildInputs`.
+* `nugetDeps` takes a file path (to a JSON file, or, previously, a nix file), a derivation, a list of derivations, or a list of `fetchNupkg` arguments.
+A `deps.json` file can be generated using the script attached to `passthru.fetch-deps`, which is the preferred usage.
+All `nugetDeps` packages will be added to `buildInputs`.
 ::: {.note}
 For more detail about managing the `deps.nix` file, see [Generating and updating NuGet dependencies](#generating-and-updating-nuget-dependencies)
 :::